 Access to justice in Germany is guaranteed by the constitution.
 Legal aid, including access to free legal consultation for indigent persons, is provided for by law.

-12. (…) Furthermore, indigenous and other traditional communities rely on the natural resources on their lands for subsistence and the conduct of traditional cultural practices (see para.
+12. (…) Furthermore, indigenous peoples and other traditional communities rely on the natural resources on their lands for subsistence and the conduct of traditional cultural practices (see para.
 24 below).

 Obligations of States parties under the Covenant